-Your logo is the most important component of your brand identity.
-It’s prominently featured on your website, social media profiles, letterhead, and more.
-Given the variety of uses, it’s common to feel pressured to create the “perfect” logo.
+Your logo is the most vital piece of your brand identity because it’s featured on your website, social media profiles, letterhead, and more.
+Unfortunately, given its prominence, there can be tremendous pressure to create the “perfect” logo.

 When to Do It Yourself

-A logo is the visual element most people associate with your business.
-It’s important to be clear on the fundamentals from the start.
-Before you begin, you need some direction about the design you want.
+A logo is a visual image most people associate with your business.
+It’s essential to be clear on the fundamentals from the start.
+Before you begin, you need clear direction about the design you want.

-If you’re looking for something simple to use on your website or social media profiles, it may be best to create one yourself.
+If you want something simple for your website or social media profiles, it may be best to create a logo yourself.

-Likewise, if you don’t have an adequate budget for logo design, consider using a free resource.
-Hiring a designer to create a logo for $20 can lead to generic or unsatisfactory results.
-Moreover, many of these low-cost designs do not include a license, which means they can be resold.
+Likewise, consider using a free resource if you don’t have an adequate budget for logo design.
+Hiring a designer to create a logo for $100 can lead to generic or unsatisfactory results.
+In addition, many of these low-cost designs don’t include a license, which means creators can resell them to anyone.

-There are many resources available.
-Sites such as LogoMaker have templates and guides to help you.
+There are many resources available to help you with logo design.
+Sites such as LogoMaker have templates and guides that are easy to use.

-You can use the following tips to design a great logo whether you hire a professional or choose to do it yourself.
+The following logo design tips will help you create an outstanding logo, whether you hire a professional or choose to do it yourself.

 1. Get Inspired

-Coming up with ideas for your logo design can be an intimidating task.
+Coming up with logo ideas can be an intimidating task.
 To make the process easier, look for logo designs you like—the ones that grab your attention right away.
-Study them and make notes on what it is about each one that got your attention.
-Find several examples.
-Though it isn’t always easy, try to think like the people in your target audience.
-Choose logos that you believe will resonate with them.
-Note the following:
+Then, study them and make notes on what it is about each one that got your attention.

 2. Keep It Simple